Council of Europe Development Bank (CEB)

 As evidence of these institutional links, the Secretary General of the Council of Europe issues an opinion on admissibility in terms of compliance with the Council of Europe’s political and social objectives for all the projects that the Bank submits to its Administrative Council for approval.

-The CEB has 41 member states who are the Bank’s shareholders.
-All countries that are members of the Council of Europe are eligible to join the CEB.
+The CEB has 42 Member States who are the Bank’s shareholders.
+All members of the Council of Europe are eligible to join the CEB.

 Bosnia and Herzegovina*